talhasyed/ramdatalk/README.md

 ## Setup

-Please have `typescript` and `ts-node` installed by your preferred Node package manager.
+Please install `typescript` and `ts-node` with your preferred Node package manager.

+## Running the examples

 To execute the examples, run:

 ```
 ts-node/src/1-in30s.ts
+ts-node/src/2.1-fullTimers.ts
+...
 ```

 And so on.